Postgraduate Courses in Ministry & Theology

 The course structure

 The introductory module, Bible, Theology & Reflection, provides students with an overview of study and research skills in pastoral theology.
-You will then study 3 taught modules from a catalogue of courses taught by members of our academic staff, the monastery, staff from YMC our partner non-residential course, and Sheffield University’s Philosophy Department.
+You will then study 3 taught modules from a catalogue of courses taught by members of our academic staff and external tutors.
 These modules range from Liturgical Studies to the Letters of Paul, and from options in Systematic Theology to those which are more pastorally focused.
-Two modules are designed specifically for those studying while serving in ordained ministry, and are most often taken by those serving curacies as part of IME4-7.
 Finally, there is a dissertation on a topic of your choice.

 The Liturgical Studies pathway